leo-du-03/llc-interpretability/README.md

 A modified version of the original tracr codebase.
 Code has been added to convert compiled transformers from JAX to PyTorch.
 This can be found in `tracr/tracr/haiku_to_pytorch.py`.
 The conversion is tested in `tests/test_haiku_to_pytorch.py`.
-## ablations.ipynb
-Contains pipeline to systematically ablate layers from the model and study their affects on LLC.